SpongePowered/SpongeDocs/source/plugin/basics/practices.rst

 Packets
 ~~~~~~~

-Anything to do with intercepting packets, adding NPCs, or introducing custom items/blocks/entities/etc, is *not* planned to be part of the Sponge API.
-Plugins/mods that require these will need to invoke Forge/NMS code, or develop some form of compatibility module to perform a similar task.
+Anything to do with intercepting packets, or introducing custom items/blocks/entities/etc, is *not* planned to be part of the Sponge API.
+In some cases it may be possible to add whatever is needed to the Sponge API; otherwise, the alternative is to use the Forge API and create a Mod instead.

 Plugin Interoperability